phpmyadmin/phpmyadmin/doc/faq.rst

 Notes:

-* While adjusting privileges for a database, the privileges of all *table-related privileges*, all *column-related privileges* and all *procedure-related privileges* for the tables, columns and procedures inside that database are also adjusted to the database's new name.
+* While adjusting privileges for a database, the privileges of all database-related elements (tables, columns and procedures) are also adjusted to the database's new name.

 * Similarly, while adjusting privileges for a table, the privileges of all